 v36-37.
 The popularity of Jesus, his personal magnetism, is underlined in the statement of Simon.
 The authority of Jesus' teaching and his power over sickness and demons, is identified as the reason.

 v38.
 This verse is surely the punch-line of the episode.
 Jesus came to proclaim (communicate with authority) the gospel (understood).
 The miracles visibly proclaim this message rather than verify it, cf. Matt.12:28.
-So, rather than stay and heal, Jesus must go and preach, proclaim victory over the dark powers that enslave humanity.
+So, rather than stay and heal, Jesus must go and preach; his task is to proclaim the coming victory over the dark powers that enslave humanity.

 v39.
 Mark gives a thumb-nail sketch of the Galilean mission.
 Jesus covers the "whole" of Galilee, preaching as he goes.
 The preached word is associated with the sign of exorcism and at this stage, much of the preaching is in the local synagogues.